African divination: Kenya

-Power struggles (Divination vs. Islam)

-Many Giriama report being afflicted by "spirit possession" of Islamic ghosts who aim to convert Giriama to Islam.
-Such accounts report "symptoms of possession involv[ing] somatic reactions that force Giriama into Muslim food avoidance patterns".

-Malindi

 In Malindi, spirit-medium diviners are known as aganga a mburuga.
 Aganga a kuvoyera are both diviners and healers, who are additionally experts in locating witchcraft.
 This last capacity is thought important because of business situations giving rise to accusations of witchcraft.

-Luo people

 The diviner (c.1904–1986) in the Luo is known as ajuoga.
 Ajuoga has the meaning, juok only or just juok (J. Harries 2012).
 The ajuoga are also known as night-runners.

-Method

-Swahili use the mostly astrological and numerological text, Falak, to divinate, based on an earlier text 'ilm al-Falak, which was used by Arabic and Omani to teach Africans astronomy and astrology.

-Differentiation by gender

 One investigation found within the Kaya area (of the Mijikenda peoples) most diviners were male, while within the Magarini area they were female.
 In Malindi circa 2009, most diviners were female.

 Nilotic people of the Sudan

-Identifying a sorcerer

 In cases and situations where ill and hurt or harm has been done by a sorcerer or suspected sorcerer, divination is used to both confirm or deny the presence of sorcery and if a sorcerer is found to be responsible, to then identify the sorcerer.

-Protection from sorcery

 Protection from sorcery is afforded by a diviner by recourse to amulets, for which the diviner might take payment for, or alternatively, the diviner might assist with the direct punishment of a sorcerer by occult means, for the explicit reason of effecting a cure for the affliction.

-The Atuot

 J. W. Burton made a study of the practice of divination of these peoples, particularly the Atuot.

 A belief held by the Atuot is of behaviour that is deemed improper causing disharmony in a world that is harmonious, and the punishment of sickness, ignorance and death is made by God, which is only alleviated by divination.

-Muslim diviners

 The faqih of Muslim societies, who is the theologian and jurist thought the most learned, also fulfills a role as a diviner.

-Central
+Central Africa

 Burundi

 A number of individuals who are divinators within Burundi, use a lance which is composed of copper, to divine.

 Central African Republic

-Zandé

 One method utilised by the Zandé people, is the poison-chicken method, in this, a chicken is administered poison, and the effects with regards to consequent mortality or survival of the creature determines the divination.
 This method is named Benge.

-Nzakara

 When a divinater has a sickened person to treat, the tribal group Nzakara makes a divination from asking question, which have either an affirmation or negation (i.e. either a yes or no answer), as a response (R. Devisch citing Retel-Laurentin;1974).

 The Democratic Republic of Congo

-The Pende

 The diviners of the Pende use instruments for divination.